Summary

 Distribute the attached Data Table and spectroscopes to the students.
 Depending on your spectroscope supply, form groups as necessary.
 Ideally, you'll have one spectroscope for every 1–2 students, but the lesson can be done with a more limited supply and larger groups.
 The larger the group, the more you will need to manage turn-taking.

-Use slide 7 to introduce principles of scientific titles, and then ask students to add a title to their data table.
+Display slide 11 to introduce principles of scientific titles, and then ask students to add a title to their data table.
 Have students share their titles with you and other classmates as a mid-lesson formative evaluation or an Exit Ticket for the first class session.
-(Typically, it takes about one class period to introduce the lab and gather data.)
+Typically, it takes about one class period to introduce the lab and gather data.

 Explain

-At the end of the first class period, at the start of the next class, or as homework, have students answer the Explain questions from the Lesson Handout.
+Display slide 12 and have students answer the Explain questions from the Lesson Guide.
 You can ask students to work individually or in small groups.
 Encourage them to take chances and make hypotheses using their own words.

-Follow up with a whole-class discussion about the questions.
+Once students have completed answering the questions, discuss as a whole-class.
+Use slides 13-14 to assist with this discussion.
 Questions 1–4 are close to the data and should be relatively easy for students to address.
-Questions 5-10 will require additional discussion.
-Use slides 9 and 10 to assist with this discussion.
+Questions 5–10 will require additional discussion.

 Extend

-Direct students to the Extend section of their handout.
+Direct students to the “Extend” section of their Lesson Guide handout.
 Assign specific questions from this section that best support your goals for the lesson.
 Students can complete the questions individually or in groups, in class, or as homework.

 Optional extension question 4 gives students a chance to discuss qualitative and quantitative methods of measurement and scientific communication.
 This discussion is accessible to students at all math and science levels.

 Optional extension questions 5 and 6 offer an opportunity for quantitative practice.
-The equation is a two-variable inverse equation (y=constant/x) that can be used in algebra 1 physical science classes.
+The equation is a two-variable inverse equation (y=constant/x) that can be used in Algebra 1 and physical science classes.
 The equation is not introduced at depth in this handout, so it will be more accessible to students who have been previously introduced (at least qualitatively) to the relationship of energy and light frequency.
-Use slide 14 to introduce these questions.
-Slide 15 shows work for an answer to question 5.
+Use slide 18 to introduce these questions.
+Slide 19 shows work for an answer to question 5.

 Evaluate

-Direct students to the Evaluate section of their handout.
-Depending on your goals for the lesson, you can choose to have students complete one, two, or all three of the evaluation activities, which are described below.
-All three options are suitable for students at various math and science levels.
+Direct students to the Evaluate section of their Lesson Guide handout.
+Depending on your goals for the lesson, you can choose to have students complete one or both of the evaluation activities, which are described below.
+Both options are suitable for students at various math and science levels.

 Resources